robsterlini/robsterlini-frontend/src/journal/2020/a-fresh-lick-of-paint.md

 With a rough design down, and some potential typefaces chosen this would be the time to start agonising over creating a build pipeline, or which framework is the flavour of the month, or how to most efficiently serve the webfonts.
 Don’t get me wrong, they’re important… but not vital to getting a proof of concept up and running.

-{% figureInset
+{{ figure(
+  [{
-  "journal/a-new-start/v0.png",
+    "src": "journal/a-new-start/v0.png",
-  "1571x1067",
+    "alt": "A screenshot of the work-in-progress build deployed on Netlify Drop", "width": 1571,
+    "height": 1067
+  }],
-  "A screenshot of the work-in-progress build deployed on Netlify Drop", "I cannot stress how straightforward it is to get a site live on Netlify, either with the drag and drop of files, or with an actual build pipeline."
+  caption="I cannot stress how straightforward it is to get a site live on Netlify, either with the drag and drop of files, or with an actual build pipeline."
-%}
+) }}

 I created `~/Sites/robsterlini-2020/index.html` and just wrote classic HTML and timeless (inlined) CSS – shock, horror, it just worked!
 Within an hour or so I had a directory uploaded to [Netlify&nbsp;Drop](https://app.netlify.com/drop) and a testable and iterable [build](https://5ee125740fe15994a7992f3f--agitated-leavitt-bb4762.netlify.app/).
 It wasn’t clean, or extensible, but that wasn’t important.